-Before you apply for a bridging loan, it is important you check if the moneylender you are looking at is a licensed one to ensure they offer loan rates approved by the government.
-You must also ensure that you have the capacity to pay off your loans on time should the sale of your home take a while than expected.
+Before you apply for a bridging loan, you must check if the moneylender you are looking at is a licensed one to ensure they offer loan rates approved by the government.
+You must also ensure that you can have the capacity to pay off your loans on time should the sale of your home take a while than expected.

 If you are planning to move from your old home and into a new one, a bridging loan will help you get the funds you need to secure the home you always dreamed of having without all the stress that comes with it.
 Once you sell off your home, you can easily pay it full and not give you any problems in the future.